From rosé and world-class modern art to local farmers' markets, here's our up-to-date list of top things to do in the French Riviera!

 "Bond, James Bond."
 Agent 007 famously uttered these words for the first time in Monte Carlo Casino, in 1962's Dr. No. Little did he know, one day these words would create a moment eponymous with Monaco's wealth, glamour and the international jet-set, now inseparable from the film.
 Place your stakes at one of the card tables in one of the salles privées, and marvel at the intricate details of this 1863 belle époque building up close.

 Cours Saleya is a famous market in the heart of the French Riviera.
-Held every week from Tuesdays to Saturdays, visitors come by for local specialties like pissaladière (a thin pizza-like crust topped with olives, onions and garlic), locally made olive oils, homemade jams, organic honey, sea salt, spices and fresh fruit and vegetables.
+Held every week from Tuesday to Saturday, visitors come by for local specialties like pissaladière (a thin pizza-like crust topped with olives, onions and garlic), locally made olive oils, homemade jams, organic honey, sea salt, spices, and fresh fruit and vegetables.
 Surrounded by beautiful pastel-hued buildings, colourful stands and buzzing cafés, Cours Saleya is must-see in Nice.
 Enjoy lunch in the open square and follow your nose to this Old Town market square for a taste of traditional Nice.

-There's another market nearby, Marche Liberation, where you'll find a throng of locals shopping for fresh meats and fish, fruits, vegetables, bread and cheese.
-It's less well-known, so it tends to be less busy and a little cheaper here.
+There's also another market nearby, Marche Liberation, where you'll find a throng of locals shopping for fresh meats and fish, fruits, vegetables, bread and cheese.
+It's less well-known, so it tends to be less busy and a little cheaper.